pantheon-org/opencode-warcraft-notifications/README.md

 bun run src/notification.test.ts
 ```

-This will verify sound downloads and test random sound selection.
+This will verify sound selection and playback behavior using the test harness (tests use the bundled `data/` assets by default).

 ---